curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 ## Conclusion

-In the following section, I will describe the parameter tunning process and I will evaluate the results.
+In the following section, I will describe the parameter tuning process and I will evaluate the results.
 But just before that I am going to briefly explain the phases of simulated annealing.

 ### Phases of simulated annealing

 Simulated annealing consists of two main phases.
-It is curcial to understand these phases and their purpose in order to esimate and tune the parameters effectively.
+It is crucial to understand these phases and their purpose in order to estimate and tune the parameters effectively.

 #### Diversification

 Simulated annealing algorithm starts in the diversification phase.
-The goal of the diversification phase is to explore huge portion of the state-space.
+The goal of the diversification phase is to explore a huge portion of the state-space.
-During diversification phase the temperature is high, because of that the agorithm does not get stuck in local maxima and accepts worse solutions quite frequently.
+During diversification phase the temperature is high, because of that the algorithm does not get stuck in local maxima and accepts worse solutions quite frequently.

-If the diversification phase is ended prematurely it is likely that the algorithm gets stuck in local maxima and there is much better solution somewhere far away in the state-space.
+If the diversification phase is ended prematurely it is likely that the algorithm gets stuck in local maxima and there is a much better solution somewhere far away in the state-space.

 #### Intensification

 Due to continuously lowering temperature the algorithm enters the intensification phase.
-The goal of the intensification phase is to intensively explore smaller portion of the state-space and find the local maxima.
+The goal of the intensification phase is to intensively explore a smaller portion of the state-space and find the local maxima.
-Because of low temperature the algorihm is unlikely to accept worse solutions and explores many of it's imidiate neighbours.
+Because of low temperature, the algorithm is unlikely to accept worse solutions and explores many of its immediate neighbors.

 If the intensification phase is ended prematurely it is likely that algorithm did not find the local maxima and there is a better solution somewhere close in the state-space.